udoprog/udoprog.github.io/_posts/2017-12-01-advent-of-rust-1.md

 category: rust
 ---

-This is my new series where I'll be discussing interesting Rust tidbits that I encountered when solving [Advent of Code 2017].
+This is a series where I'll be discussing interesting Rust tidbits that I encounter when solving [Advent of Code 2017].

 You can find the complete (spoiler) solution here: [udoprog/rust-advent-of-code-2017]